SSoQw/Periodic-Table/README.md

  git clone https://github.com/your-username/periodic-table.git
 ```

 2. Ensure that you have Java Development Kit (JDK) installed on your machine.
-The application requires Java 8 or higher as well as the [JavaFX](https://openjfx.io/) extension.
+The application requires Java 8 or higher as well as the [JavaFX](https://openjfx.io/) library.

 3. Open the project in your preferred Integrated Development Environment (IDE).